Unleash/unleash/website/docs/feature-flag-tutorials/python/examples.md

 ### What is a canary deployment?

+Canary deployments are a foundational approach for deploying new software versions with high confidence and low risk by exposing the new version to a limited audience.
 Canary releases are a way to test and release code in different environments for a subset of your audience, which determines which features or versions of the platform people have access to.

+### Why use canary deployments?

+Canary deployments are a safer and more gradual way to make changes in software development.
+They help find any abnormalities and align with the agile process for faster releases and quick reversions.

 ### How to do canary deployments with a Python feature flag?

-Canary deployments are a safer and more gradual way to make changes in software development.
-They help find abnormalities and align with the agile process for faster releases and quick reversions.
+Feature flags provide the same benefits as canary deployments but with more granular control:

+-   Precisely target specific user segments for feature rollouts.

+-   Maintain session consistency (stickiness) if needed.

+-   Test multiple features independently on different user groups simultaneously.

+-   With feature flags, you can separate feature releases from deployments.

+Often, canary deployments are managed at the load balancer level while feature flags act at the application level.
+In some instances, rolling out groups of features together behind a feature flag can serve the purpose of a canary deployment.

 Unleash has a few ways to help manage canary deployments for Python apps at scale:

--   Using a [gradual rollout](/reference/activation-strategies#gradual-rollout) (which we implemented in a [previous section](#gradual-rollouts-for-python-apps)) would be a simple use case but would reduce the amount of control you have over who gets the new feature.
+-   Using a [gradual rollout](/reference/activation-strategies#gradual-rollout) (which we [implemented in a previous section](#gradual-rollouts-for-python-apps)) would be a simple use case but would reduce the amount of control you have over who gets the new feature.

--   Using either [strategy constraints](/reference/strategy-constraints) or [segments](/reference/segments) (which are a collection of constraints) to determine which user receives which version for more control than a gradual rollout.
+-   Using either [constraints](/reference/strategy-constraints) or [segments](/reference/segments) (which are a collection of constraints) for a subset of your users to get the new feature vs. the old feature, for _more_ control than a gradual rollout

--   [Strategy variants](/reference/strategy-variants) are for more advanced use cases.
-For example, if you want to test 2 different versions of a feature to see which will perform better with your users, you can use strategy variants to split your population of users and conduct an A/B test with them.
+-   [Strategy variants](/reference/strategy-variants) are used to do the same canary deployment, but can be scaled to more _advanced_ cases.
+For example, if you have 2+ new features and are testing to see if they are better than the old one, you can use variants to split your population of users and conduct an A/B test with them.

 Let’s walk through how to utilize **strategy constraints** in our Python app.